fieldpapers/fp-web/README.md

 tx set -r fieldpapers.www -l ${locale} locale/${locale}/app.po
 ```

+You'll also need to add the new locales to
+`config/initializers/fast_gettext.rb` and to the footer
+(`app/views/shared/_footer.html.erb`).

 ### Data

 To bootstrap a database for development or on a new instance, run: